RoosCode/roosCode/README.md

-- 👋 Hi, I’m @roosCode
+- 👋 Hi, I’m @RoosCode
 - 👀 I’m interested in cloud security and development
 - 🌱 I’m currently learning System Admin and Python
 - 💞️ I’m looking to collaborate on any project.
 Currently, I am a student and just getting started on my journey